suchadat/HandyDiag_v1.0/README.txt

 ## Workflow Overview

-The analysis pipeline consists of three main stages: data preprocessing and feature extraction, feature consolidation, and machine learning model development and evaluation.
+The analysis pipeline consists of two main stages: data preprocessing and feature extraction, and machine learning model development and evaluation.

 ### 1. Data Preprocessing and Feature Extraction